The Importance of Scoring Data

-Please note this chapter is written for a binary outcome (two-label outcome), but multi-label target can be seen as a general approach of a binary-class.
+Please note this chapter is written for a binary outcome (two-label outcome), but multi-label target can be seen as a general approach of a binary class.

-For example, having a target with 4 different values, there can be 4 models that predict the likelihood of belonging to certain class, or not.
+For example, having a target with 4 different values, there can be 4 models that predict the likelihood of belonging to particular class, or not.
 And then a higher model which takes the results of those 4 models and predict the final class.

 - Is this client going to buy this product?

 - Is this patient going to get better?

 - Is certain event going to happen in the next few weeks?

 The answers to these last questions are True or False, but the essence is to have a score, or a number indicating the likelihood of a certain event to happen.

 Many machine learning resources show the simplified version -which is good to start- getting the final class as an output.
 Let's say:

 - Question: Is this person going to have a heart disease?